roemvaar/cs_notes/ds/ds.md

 # Data Structures

-*TODO: Complete contents of this file*
+A data structure is a data organization, management, and storage format that enables efficient access and modification.
+In other words, a data structure is a collection of data values, the relationship among them, and the functions or operations that can be applied to the data.

 - Abstract Data Type (ADT): describes how variables of a given type are operated.
-It provides a list of operations but doesn't explain hwo data operations happen.
+It provides a list of operations but doesn't explain how data operations happen.

 - Data Structures: describe how data is to be organized and accesed in the computer's memory.
 They provide a way for implementing ADTs in data-handling modules.